 There are several important anatomic differences between cisgender female and transgender female augmentations that often go unrecognized by patients and surgeons:

 - The rib cage and breasts of a trans woman are usually wider than that of a cis woman of similar height and weight.
 To create an ideal breast shape and to have that breast fit on the chest wall means that the surgeon must take multiple, precise measurements, and select from a wide range of implants.
 While this “dimensional planning” is important in all breast augmentations, it is particularly important in the trans female patient.

-- A trans woman’s nipples are usually situated more to the outside of the breast mound.
+- A transgender woman’s nipples are usually situated more to the outside of the breast mound.
 This affects where the implant should be placed so that the nipple ends up relatively centered on the breast mound.

 - A trans woman’s nipples are also usually situated low on the breast mound.
 The ideal breast has about 55% of the breast volume below the plane of the nipple and 45% above.
 While sometimes the implant needs to be placed below the natural crease of the breast in a cisgender woman to achieve that balance, it is necessary far more often in the transgender patient.
 That position is critical to the result and must be planned exactly.
 Failure to properly determine where to situate the bottom of the breast and to keep the implant in that position are the two factors that account for most of the suboptimal results in transgender breast augmentation.

-- The pectoralis major muscle is often (but not always) thicker in a trans woman.
+- The pectoralis major muscle is often (but not always) thicker in a transgender woman.
 Rarely is it thick enough to create a problem; it just requires a greater level of attention to anesthetic and technical considerations during surgery.
 There may be a greater tendency for the muscle to push the implants slightly down and out over time, though this also can be an issue for cisgender patients.